-Medical marijuana is legal in New Jersey – registered patients may possess, use, and purchase medical marijuana from state licensed businesses.
-On November 3, 2020, New Jersey voters will decide on the legalization of adult-use/recreational marijuana.
+Medical and adult-use marijuana is legal in New Jersey – registered patients may possess, use, and purchase medical marijuana from state licensed businesses.
+On November 3, 2020, New Jersey voters voted to legalize adult-use/recreational marijuana.
 State licensed businesses are allowed to cultivate, manufacture and dispense marijuana – learn more about how to get a New Jersey marijuana business license or schedule a complimentary consultation with our licensing expert, below.

 When to Apply

 ... whatwith “global pandemic raging” and “lunatics try to topple the government” sucking up all the oxygen, but marijuana […]

 Now that New Jersey's constitutional amendment has passed authorizing the ...
 First of all, even before the issue was put on the ballot, it […]

 Orange Mayor Made Chair of Urban Mayor's...